hzonz/custom-stack-cards/README.en.md

 # Custom Stack Cards

-**Custom Stack Cards** is a custom card library for Home Assistant, providing three types of cards: **Vertical Stack**, **Horizontal Stack**, and **Grid Stack**.
+**Custom Stack Cards** is a custom card library for Home Assistant, providing three types of cards: **Vertical**, **Horizontal**, and **Grid**.
 It allows stacking multiple cards within a single `<ha-card>`, supports custom styling, and preserves the native UI editor functionality.
 Compared to the official stack cards, it removes extra borders and shadows, resulting in a cleaner interface.

 ---